 Angled Crosswalks provide a center refuge for people who are walking.
-This forces pedestrians to look at oncoming traffic before crossing entire roadway.
+This enhances the likelihood of people walking looking at oncoming traffic before crossing the entire roadway.

-A bike box is a bike staging area designed to prevent bike/car collisions at intersections.
-It allows bikers to wait in front of motorists at a red light to make them more visible and prevent collisions caused by a motorist turning across the path of a cyclists traveling straight.
+A bike box is a design tool to prevent collisions between people biking and driving at intersections.
+It allows people riding a bike to wait in front of people driving at a red light.
+This makes them more visible and reduces the likelihood of a collision caused by a person driving turning across the path of a person on a bike traveling straight.
 See video.

 A chicane is a street designed to slow traffic by requiring motorists to follow a one-lane serpentine route.
 Typically, a chicane uses three or more horizontal deflections on alternating sides of the street.
 The design slows traffic and elicits a cautious response from motorists.
 Chicanes reduces vehicle speeds, eliminates straight site line, and have a potential to add more landscaping to a street.

 Chokers slow vehicles at a mid-point along the street and they create a clear transition between a commercial and a residential area.
 Chokers narrow overly wide intersections and midblock areas of streets and add room along the sidewalk or planting strip for landscaping or street furniture.

 Crossing Islands enhance crossings for people walking, particularly at unsignalized crossing points.
 They are designed to highlight crossing locations and so that people driving reduce their speeds when approaching the crossings.

 Curb extensions improve safety for people walking and driving at intersections by increasing visibility and reducing the speed of turning vehicles.
 They also encourage people walking to cross at designated locations, prevent people driving motor vehicles from parking at corners, and shorten crossing distance, thus reducing the amount of times people walking are exposed.